Endometrial Ablation (cont.)

 - Find a local Obstetrician-Gynecologist in your town

-- Some women may experience regrowth of the endometrium and require further surgery.
+Some women may experience regrowth of the endometrium and need further surgery (see below).

 Find out what women really need.